hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

         <div className="card">
             <div className="card__body">
 ![foshunia.png](img%2Fconstruction%2F41_mouthpressdirection%2Ffoshunia.png)
-*The mouth press direction can be down to preference.*
+*The mouth press direction is down to preference.
+If your mouth is slightly curved forwards, you can try to keep the mouth press direction perpendicular to that lip curve.*
             </div>
         </div>
     </div>